 He asked me to send him the “Gold Standard” of an ‘about us’ page, so he could reference it when creating his own.

-That’s why we’re going to dissect a famous brand that kills it with their branding!
+That’s why we will dissect a famous brand that kills it with its branding!

-I’ll be highlighting specific techniques you can take away from them and use in your vacation rental marketing.
+I’ll highlight specific techniques you can take away from them and use in your vacation rental marketing.

 Let’s get started!